Castle Vale: Shopping

 The retail facilities are concentrated in two areas on the estate: Castle Vale Retail Park and Reed Square.
 Castle Vale Retail Park is constructed on the site of Castle Vale Shopping Centre and features large units for major chains.
 In contrast to this, Reed Square, another modern shopping area, features small retail units fronting onto High Street.

 Castle Vale Retail Park was built by Sainsbury's who occupy the largest retail unit in the complex.
 They also operate a petrol station near the retail park's entrance at the Chester Road.
-Other retailers include: B&M Home Bargins, Smyths Toy Store, TK Maxx, Argos and a furniture store.
-A separate unit was constructed to the east of the retail park at a later date and is now occupied by Betterlife Mobility (a mobility shop by Lloyd's pharmacy).
+Other retailers include: B&M Home Bargains, Smyths Toy Store, TK Maxx, Argos and a furniture store.
+A separate unit was constructed to the east of the retail park at a later date and is now occupied by a Burger & Sauce restaurant.
 Smaller retail units are provided in a building next to the Sainsbury's supermarket, with the Post Office as one of the tenants.
-There is a public square to the rear of the Betterlife Mobility unit with a sculpture in its centre called New Birth.
+There is a public square to the rear of the Burger & Sauce unit with a sculpture in its centre called New Birth.

 Reed Square is in the centre of the estate and was master-planned by Gillespies and Associated Architects who later produced more detailed designs for Castle Vale Library and Castle Vale Police Station within the master plan.
 The site covers 3.4 ha and is generally surrounded by housing with some office and educational premises to the southwest.
 The site previously accommodated shopping facilities which were underused and so the HAT decided to construct a High Street through the centre of the site to make it a community hub.